Like

 |

-by National Amusement Devices (NAD), yet no blueprints survive
+some floor tricks may have been built by National Amusement Devices, yet no blueprints survive

-PTC was very active in New England, having built fun houses at
+in the park.
+PTC was very active in New England,with fun houses at

 Massachusetts's Lincoln Park and New Hampshire's Canobie Lake